Your environment is running you. It should be the other way around.

 Conversations tighten.
 Patience shrinks.
 The room starts running the day.

-Result: Meetings felt more grounded.
+Meetings felt more grounded.
 Thinking got cleaner.
 Communication flowed with less friction.
 He described “sharper decisions” and noticeably less stress stacking across the day—because the space stopped triggering pressure and started supporting precision.

-Evidence base: Light, visual complexity, texture, sound, and scent directly influence arousal and cognitive clarity—your brain responds before you consciously “think” about it.
+Evidence base: Light, visual complexity, texture, sound, and scent directly influence arousal and cognitive clarity—your brain responds before you consciously “think” it.

 Want a precise, no-hassle reset tailored to how you work?